-On today’s date in 1990, a crowd of 50,000 baseball fans attended the Toronto Blue Jays 44th home game, soaring the team’s seasonal attendance past the two million mark faster than any other team in Major League Baseball (MLB) history.
+On today’s date in 1990, a crowd of 50,000 baseball fans attended the Toronto Blue Jays’ 44th home game as the team’s seasonal attendance soared past the two-million mark faster than any other team in Major League Baseball (MLB) history.

 The Blue Jays were established in the 1977 MLB expansion, which also included the Seattle Mariners.

-By 1985, the Blue Jays won its first championship of any sort: the first of its five American League East division titles.
-Toronto faced the Kansas City Royals in the American League Championship Series and took a three games to one lead (known as the “Drive of ’85”); however, Kansas City won three consecutive games to win the series 4-3 on the way to their first – and only – World Series championship.
+Less than a decade later, the Jays won their first of five American League (AL) East division titles.
+Toronto faced the Kansas City Royals in the AL Championship Series and took a two-game lead (known as the “Drive of ’85”); however, Kansas City won three consecutive games to win the series 4-3 on the way to their first – and only – World Series championship.

-In 1991, the Blue Jays became the first team in baseball history to reach the four million mark in attendance; however, 1993 would bring the team’s best attendance record, with more than 50,000 fans attending each game.
-The team would hold the home attendance record from 1990-92.
+In 1991, the Blue Jays became the first team in baseball history to reach the four-million mark in attendance; however, 1993 saw the team’s best attendance record with more than 50,000 fans attending each game.
+The team held the home attendance record from 1990-92.